rcl-coding/openbadges-criteria/criteria/github-foundation.md

 #### To achieve this badge the learner must :

-- Deploy an application to GitHub
+- Deploy an application to a GitHub remote repository
 - Adding commits to a local git repository
 - Sync a local git repository to a remote repository on GitHub

 ## Knowledge :

 #### To achieve this badge the learner must know and understand :

-- How to deploy an application to GitHub
+- How to deploy an application to a remote GitHub repository
 - What are .gitnore files
 - What is a README.md file
 - What is a LICENCE file